Patchwork fever: a new world opens up to us!

 2. The first practical trials

 First of all, I had to equip myself!
-As a good seamstress, I had my pair of fabric scissors but in patchwork, a rotary cutter, a transparent and thick patchwork ruler, and a cutting mat are preferred.
+As a good seamstress, I had my pair of fabric scissors, but in patchwork, a rotary cutter, a transparent and thick patchwork ruler, and a cutting mat are preferred.
 So I carefully read how to safely use this new tool and especially how to cut my pieces precisely.

-- the materials
+- the tools

 - cutting